Transfer from Saint Paul College

 The Associate in Arts (AA) degree is designed for transfer and offers flexibility in terms of the variety of colleges to which a student can transfer and in the variety of majors that can be can chosen.
 The AA degree requires mostly general education courses (40 credits), which is what gives it more transferability.
 The AA degree consists of the Minnesota Transfer Curriculum (MnTC).
 Completion of the MnTC with a 2.0 GPA meets the general education requirements at any of the public Minnesota State Colleges and Universities institutions and the University of Minnesota.
 Several private colleges also honor the AA degree.
 Some four-year majors require specific general education courses referred to as premajor requirements.

-Note: Course requirements may vary depending on the major and transfer college, so it is important to talk to a Transfer Specialist at Saint Paul College and to advisors at the 4-year college.
+Note: Course requirements may vary depending on the major and transfer college, so it is important to talk to a Pathway Advisor at Saint Paul College and to advisors at the 4-year college.

 For students who are undecided about their major and who are interested in a four-year degree, the

 Associate in Arts (AA) degree is a good program to follow until deciding.

 The Associate in Science (AS) degree is intended to prepare students for immediate employment; however, students can transfer to complete a Bachelor’s degree when they transfer to colleges with which Saint Paul College has

 articulation agreements.
 The AS degree requires 30 credits of general education (MnTC) courses.
 Additional general education courses may be required to complete a Bachelor’s degree, particularly if students transfer to a college where an articulation agreement does not exist.